-Task 112 : Copy the mhw dataframe to a new object and convert the copyto class SpatialPointsDataFrame.
+TASK 110: Copy the mhw dataframe to a new object and convert the copy to class sf.

 By making a copy we have the data in two forms, spatial and non-spatial, so we don't have to keep converting between them.